 This page provides an overview of marijuana regulations in the City of Sausalito and the State of California.
 You will also find information about City meetings on the subject.

-The City Council is looking for direction from Sausalito residents in its development of marijuana regulations for the City.
-Please share your thoughts by taking a survey on marijuana regulations in the City of Sausalito.
-The survey went live on December 7 and will collect responses until 5:00 p.m. on Tuesday, January 9, 2018.
+Council sought direction from Sausalito residents in its development of marijuana regulations for the City.
+The survey went live on December 7 responses were collected until 5:00 p.m. on Tuesday, January 9, 2018.
 View the results of the survey.

 Other ways to make your voice heard: